monerodocs/md/docs/interacting/monerod/reference.md

 Options define how daemon should be working.
 Their names follow the `--option-name` pattern.

 Commands give access to specific services provided by the daemon.
-Commands are executed against a running daemon.
+Commands are executed against the running daemon.
 Their names follow the `command_name` pattern.

 ## Options